gbusto/gbusto.github.io/index.md

 ## posts / technical writeups
 - [blocksmith ai](./blocksmithai.md) - technical writeup
 - [helpful resources](./resources.md) - a collection of helpful resources
+- [(oct 9 2025) speed models](./posts/oct-9-2025-speech-models.md) - a quick writeup of a demo app playing with voice cloning via IVR, and a new speech model that can do true speech-to-speech
 - [(oct 6 2025) omniflow](./posts/oct-6-2025-omniflow.md) - an open source tool to make data transformation, cleaning, and prep easier prior to training and fine tuning